w3f/Grants-Program/applications/PJPE.md

 - Contribute in crowdloans
 - Referendums

-The UI of the already added functionalitys:
+The UI of the already added functionalities:

 Account page, which shows all accounts balances, and icon buttons to access some features: